kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 ## Set up an environment for the exercise:

 Relate will produce plots with its population size and marginal tree scripts, and this requires some specific r packages.
-To keep the popgen environment light and snappy, let us install this in a separate environment.
+We install these in a separate environment that we just use for running Relate:

 <!-- TODO: Add the below packages to the popgen-notebooks env -->

 ```
-conda create --name pg-relate -c conda-forge r-base r-tidyverse r-ggplot2 r-cowplot r-gridextra
+conda create -y -n pg-relate -c conda-forge r-base r-tidyverse r-ggplot2 r-cowplot r-gridextra
 ```

 All the Relate scripts can be run in this environment, so make sure the `pg-relate` is activated when you are working on this exericse.
-To help Relate find some files it needs you also need to run these five commands in order:
+To allow Relate find some files it needs, you also need to run these five commands below *in order*.

 ```
 conda activate pg-relate